shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 I don't necessarily expect all readers to have ever considered :ref:`partial derivatives as basis vectors <partial derivatives as basis vectors>`.
 For our purpose, this is simply a matter of a notation.
-I use for the inner product either the dot notation :math:`\cdot`, or the bra-ket notation from quantum mechanics :math:`\braket{|}` when it helps readability.
+I use for the inner product either the dot notation :math:`\cdot` or the bra-ket notation from quantum mechanics :math:`\braket{|}` when it helps readability.

 I point out the work of `Michael Penn <https://www.michael-penn.net>`_  on